ricoputrap/student-performance-analysis/README.md

 ### Data Collection
 Proyek ini menggunakan [Student Performance Data Set](https://archive.ics.uci.edu/ml/datasets/student+performance) yang disediakan oleh [UCI ML Repository](https://archive.ics.uci.edu/ml/index.html).
 Penjelasan lebih lengkap terkait dataset yang digunakan dapat dilihat pada folder [datasets](https://github.com/ricoputrap/student-performance-analysis/tree/master/datasets).

+#### Important Notes from UCI ML
+The target attribute G3 has a strong correlation with attributes G1 and G2.
+This occurs because G3 is the final year grade (issued at the 3r period), while G1 and G2 correspond to the 1st and 2nd period grades.
+It is more difficult to predict G3 without G1 and G2, but such prediction is much more usefull (see paper source for more details).

+#### Acknowledgement
+P. Cortez and A. Silva.
+Using Data Mining to Predict Secondary School Student Performance.
+In A. Brito and J. Teixeira Eds., Proceedings of 5th FUture BUsiness TEChnology Conference (FUBUTEC 2008) pp. 5-12, Porto, Portugal, April, 2008, EUROSIS, ISBN 978-9077381-39-7.
+[Web Link](http://www3.dsi.uminho.pt/pcortez/student.pdf)

 ### Exploratory Data Analysis
 ### Model Building